skaya-org/documentation/docs/skaya-frontend/Init/Skayajs.md

 Skaya offers three main categories of templates:

-1. **Frontend Templates** - Web3-ready UI components and pages with built-in:
+1. **Skaya Templates** - Web3-ready UI Templates and pages with built-in:
    - Wallet connection (Web3.0 auth)
    - AI-powered UI components
    - Responsive layouts

-2. **Backend Templates** - AI-enhanced API services featuring:
+2. **Framework Templates** - AI-enhanced API services featuring:
-   - Pre-configured Web3 providers
-   - AI model integration endpoints
-   - JWT authentication
-   - Database connectors

-3. **Blockchain Templates** - Secure blockchain contracts including:
-   - Custom Blockchain Nodes
-   - Custom Enum File (For creating TypeScript types)
-   - Token standards (ERC-20, ERC-721)
-   - DeFi protocol starters
-   - Gas-optimized patterns
+   - React.js: [Get started](/docs/skaya-frontend/Init/Reactjs) with the widely-used JavaScript library for building user interfaces.
+   - Next.js: [Develop](/docs/skaya-frontend/Init/Nextjs) powerful, server-rendered React applications with ease.
+   - Vite: Enjoy a [lightning-fast development](https://vite.dev/) experience with this modern build tool.

+3. **Skaya Community Templates** - Explore a collection of verified and audited templates contributed by the Skaya community:
+   - Custom Templates from Developers: Access unique and specialized templates created by the developer community.
+   - Community-Driven Innovations: Benefit from a growing library of creative and robust solutions.

 ## Initializing a Project with Templates